eclipse-lyo/lyo/README.md

 This repository contains the [Eclipse Lyo](https://projects.eclipse.org/projects/technology.lyo) *TRS Server* library.

 The *TRS Server* library is a set of ready-to-use classes that provide the required REST services for TRS, with minimal effort.

-The current implementation supports an In-memory TRS Server that does not persist its TRS resources.
+**Note:** The current implementation supports an In-memory TRS Server that does not persist its TRS resources.
 These classes are however designed to be extended for a persistent solution.

-For a thourough walkthough of TRS solutions, which among other things ensures persisting the TRS Logs, visit the [additional information on TRS](https://oslc.github.io/developing-oslc-applications/eclipse_lyo/eclipse-lyo#trs-sdk)
+For a thourough walkthough of TRS solutions, which among other things ensures persisting the TRS Logs, visit the [additional information on TRS](https://oslc.github.io/developing-oslc-applications/eclipse_lyo/eclipse-lyo#trs-sdk).

 ## Introduction